spherical-sound-society/OPERA_ROTAS/firmwares/pangrus/readme.txt

 Courtesy of Andrea (Pangrus).
 Thank you so much!!

 This firmware has MIDI working (on OPERA ROTAS rev 0.9 and higher).
 If you have a previous version, you will need a chiclet and a little bit of hacking to get the midi working

+This version uses a different bootloader, so if you want to flash it it could be convenient to get a new bluepill, flash this bootloader and then flash the pangrus firmware, so now you can change firmware just replacing one or the other bluepill.

 The keyboard shorcuts are somewhat different.
 Also the songs has changed.
 The keys are:

 REC - start/stop.
 The ">" sign in the upper left appears when the OR sequencer is running.